CivicActions/ssp-toolkit/README.md

 `get-value` is used to get the value of a given key in the configuration dictionary.
-For instance if you wanted to know the value of the `name_short` parameter in the `Contractor` key file, you would run `uv run cli getconfig get-value -f contractor -k name_short`.
+For instance if you wanted to know the value of the `name_short` parameter in the `Contractor` key file, you would run `uv run cli get-config get-value -f contractor -k name_short`.
-If you omit the `--key/-k` parameter, for instance `uv run cli getconfig get-value -f contractor` this will output the entire contents of the key file formatted as YAML.
+If you omit the `--key/-k` parameter, for instance `uv run cli get-config get-value -f contractor` this will output the entire contents of the key file formatted as YAML.

 #### Example